imagekitio/docs-keep-a-changelog/media-collections/add-and-remove-assets-from-media-collections.md

 You can only add 100 assets to 100 media collections at a time.
 {% endhint %}

-## Remove asset from media collections
+## Remove assets from media collections

 A restricted user only needs to have "manage" permission on a media collection to be able to remove assets from it.
 There are two ways to remove an asset from media collections-